Cargo-Planner Docs

 1. Categories.

-To the left on the screen you can see the different categories that are available to edit.
+In the upper left you can see the different tabs available to edit.
 These will differ depending on what type of equipment we are editing.
-On a road trailer you can for example find Axles and Decks, and on air container and pallets (like the one in the screen shot), you can find Contours.
+On a road trailer you can for example find Axles and Decks, and on air containers and pallets (like the one in the screen shot), you can find Contours.

 Click through them to see what is available to edit.